etsangsplk/hashgraph-ledger/README.md

 A transaction changes the ledger in some way.

 A transaction can be executed like this (networking not implemented yet).

+    require('./ledger');

+    Ledger.init()
+    .then(function(ledgerStatus) {

       var tx = {
         contract: myContract,
         parentBlockHash: currentBlockHash,
         args: { /* args to pass to the contract*/}
       }

       var serializedTransaction = Ledger.serializeAndSign(tx, './path_to_private_key.pem', 'passphrase');

       // At this point, the transaction is just a signed string.
 Sending it to a node on the network is not implemented yet.
-    // This will execute the transaction only on the local database.
+      // This will execute the transaction only on the local database. return Ledger.sendTransaction(serializedTransaction);

-    Ledger.sendTransaction(serializedTransaction)
+    })
+    .then(function(result) {
+      // TODO: Check if transaction has been executed in the next block.
+    })